Student-Focused Events

 - Use CV/resume of others in your profession online as an example of how to develop yours

-- Use pertinent online resources to best develop your cover letter, letter of interests, etc. Be sure to tailor your cover letter to the opportunity you are applying for, do not submit the same letter to more than one position.
+- Use pertinent online resources to best develop your cover letter, letter of interest, etc. Be sure to tailor your cover letter to the opportunity you are applying for, do not submit the same letter to more than one position.

 - Sign your cover letter with your actual signature

-- Use proper grammar, spelling and have one or more people proof read your documents
+- Use proper grammar, spelling and have one or more people proofread your documents

 - Do not include any photos of yourself.
-Do not include age, height weight, etc.
+Do not include age, height, weight, etc.

 Applying for Jobs